The library is your go-to place for studying, reading, and printing. Here are some quick links to get you started when you need to print:

 Sage has two guides for using the system:

 Please let us know if you have questions or feedback about this trial by emailing us.

 Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share research.

-So you need help with citation management?
+Need help with citation management?
 Want to learn more about Zotero?
 We’ve got you covered!
-Librarians are now booking appointments to help you with all things Zotero.
-Just give us a bit of information in the appointment request form and someone will follow up with you to schedule a virtual appointment via Zoom.
+Book an appointment with a librarian to find out how Zotero can help you cite and organize your research.
+Just give us a bit of information in the appointment request form and someone will follow up with you to schedule an appointment.

 As part of a growing trend toward increased access, many scholars are choosing to publish in an Open Access format.
 Services like the Directory of Open Access Journals (DOAJ) index “high quality, peer_reviewed Open Access research journals, periodicals and their articles’ metadata.” (doaj.org) More than 2 million articles from 900 different journals are available in the areas of science, technology, medicine, social science, and humanities.
 To learn more about Open Access journals and repositories, visit Reed’s Open Access guide or check out the DOAJ FAQ site.

 Open Access Week (October 24 – 30, 2016) is a global event to promote Open Access (OA) as the new default in scholarship and research.

 The Digital Loeb Classical Library is now available online for the Reed community.
 This important archive complements the library’s print offering of classical Greek and Latin texts.